Severe Weather Statement issued for Whiteside by NWS - NewsBreak

 Severe Weather Statement issued for Whiteside by NWS

-Effective: 2021-09-07 13:10:00 CDT Expires: 2021-09-07 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a sturdy building.
-Target Area: Whiteside A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 130 PM CDT FOR NORTHEASTERN WHITESIDE COUNTY At 108 PM CDT, a severe thunderstorm was located near Dixon, moving east at 50 mph.
+Effective: 2021-09-07 12:59:00 CDT Expires: 2021-09-07 13:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a sturdy building.
+Target Area: Whiteside A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 130 PM CDT FOR NORTHEASTERN WHITESIDE COUNTY At 1258 PM CDT, a severe thunderstorm was located near Coleta, or 7 miles northeast of Morrison, moving east at 45 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Radar indicated.
+SOURCE...Trained weather spotters.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
 This severe thunderstorm will remain over mainly rural areas of northeastern Whiteside County, including the following locations Penrose.
 HAIL THREAT...OBSERVED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0